TH000-Duncan/DCDL/README.md

 # DCDL
 The relevant code and files of the DCDL .
-The content will be updated soon.
+The more complete project code will be updated after the article is accepted.